 The anime world is full of possibilities, and the exploration is endless, so I wouldn’t like to restrict your imagination too much here.

 Whenever I start to draw clothes for my anime character, I make sure to have plenty of reference images at hand.
-After that, it’s time to compile the ideas together and create something totally new but also something that looks anime.
+After that, it’s time to compile the ideas together and create something totally new but also something that looks like anime.

 Related: How to color anime clothes